marta-vilaseca/marta-vilaseca/README.md

 ## 👋 Hi!
-I’m Marta, a frontend developer with a passion for crafting engaging digital experiences.
+I'm Marta — a frontend developer with a creative background, a designer’s eye, and usually a cat (or two) nearby.

-✨ With a background in graphic design and illustration, my goal is to create projects that seamlessly blend aesthetics and technology
+🧠 With a foundation in graphic design and illustration, I bring a unique perspective to crafting interfaces that are not just functional but also visually compelling.

-👀 I'm very curiosity-driven, eager to learn and always pursuing new ways to refine my skills and tackle new challenges
+💻 These days, my main focus is frontend development — where I get to blend logic, design, and user experience.
+I'm especially passionate about where code and design meet — that space where form serves function.

-🌱 I’m currently enhancing my skills in full stack development (with a focus on frontend) and UX design
+🌱 I’m building on my skills in full stack development and UX design, with a core emphasis on frontend technologies and performance.

-💜 Beyond coding, I enjoy art, gaming (both video and board games), music, good food, and exploring languages (currently centered in Japanese and Finnish).
-I’m also a proud cat mom! 🐈
+🎮 Outside of coding, I love art, gaming (both video and board games), music, good food, and language learning (Japanese is my main focus, with some Korean and Finnish on the side!).

-🙋🏻‍♀️ Open to remote opportunities and collaborations, I bring a mix of technical expertise, creativity, empathy and positive energy to the teams I join.
+🤝 Open to remote opportunities and collaborations, I bring technical expertise, creativity, empathy, and positive energy to every team I join.

-### 👩🏻‍💻 Let’s work together to create impactful, innovative projects!
+### 👩🏻‍💻 Let’s build something impactful and innovative together!

 <br />